- 1 About NBFC as per RBI Act

 Q. What if companies which are lending or making investments as their principal business do not obtain a CoR?

-Q. What are the regulations applicable on non-deposit holding NBFCs with asset size of less than Rs.
+Q. What are the regulations applicable to non-deposit holding NBFCs with asset size of less than Rs.
 500 crore?

 The regulation on non-deposit holding NBFCs with asset size of less than Rs.
 500 crore are: